-There are various causes of sound in an electric actuator and each type of actuator has a different source of sound.
+There are various causes of sound in an electric linear actuator and each type of electric actuator has a different source of sound.
 Some of which are listed below:

 Furthermore, the kind of precise control afforded by an electromagnetic actuator allows noise reduction via the dynamic modulation of waveform shapes to account for acoustic resonance and torque ripples.
 These effects can be monitored and actively removed through various integrated software algorithms.
 This is very similar to the concept used in active noise cancellation headphones.
 This approach can respond to changes in the system in fractions of a second to adapt and account for noise.
 This is far removed from standard waveform shaping as not only is the waveform dynamically adjusted but so is the waveform shape.